Health Across the Lifespan: Mental Health (10197.1)

 Extensions & Late submissions

-Assessment items must be submitted to the assignment area in the unit's UCLearn site, relating to that piece of assessment.
+Assessment items must be submitted to the assignment area in the Unit's UCLearn site, relating to that piece of assessment.
 It is the student's responsibility to upload the correct and corresponding draft or assessment item, to the right submission section.

 To pass this unit, students must:

-- Attempt all assessment items and
+- Submit all assessment items as instructed, and

 - Achieve 50% overall